xxwywzy/keyword/README.md

 # keyword
-a restful api for keyword extraction of Chinese healthy articles based on Flask.
+a RESTful API for keyword extraction of Chinese healthy articles based on Flask.